DragonMinded/netboot/naomi/settings/README.md

 relationships to each other.
 Settings editors can be built using this module which work together with `naomi.NaomiEEPRom` and `naomi.NaomiSettingsPatcher` to make the settings available when netbooting a game on a Naomi system.

+## Settings

+A class which represents a collection of settings that can be used to manipulate a section of an EEPROM file.
+Note that you should not attempt to construct this yourself.
+You should only work with previously-constructed instances of it as found inside an instance of `SettingsWrapper`.

+### filename property

+The name of the settings definition file that was used to create this collection.
+Note that this is not a fully qualified path, but instead just the name of the file, like "system.settings" or "BBG0.settings".
+If you wish to look up the actual file location given this property, use the `files` property on an instance of `SettingsManager`.

+### type property

+An instance of SettingType which specifies whether this collection of settings is a system settings section or a game settings section in an EEPROM.
+Valid values are `SettingType.SYSTEM` and `SettingType.GAME`.

+### settings property

+A python list of `Setting` objects, representing the list of settings that can be mofidied or displayed.
+You should not assign to this property directly when modifying settings in a settings editor you are implementing.
+However, you are welcome to modify the properties of each setting in this list directly.

+### length property

+An integer representing how many bytes long the section of EEPROM represented by this collection is.
+For system settings, this will always be 16 since the system section is hardcoded at 16 bytes.
+For game settings, this will be determined by the settings definition file that was looked up for the game in question.

+## SettingsWrapper

+A class whose sole purpose is to encapsulate a group of system settings, game settings and the serial number of the game that the system and game settings go with.
+This is returned by many methods in `SettingsManager` and taken as a parameter of several more methods in `SettingsManager.

+Note that you should not attempt to construct this yourself.
+You should only work with previously-constructed instances of it as returned by methods in `SettingsManager`.

+### serial property

+The 4-byte serial of the game this `SettingsWrapper` instance has been created for.

+### system

+A collection of settings that manipulate the system section of the EEPROM for the game this instance has been created for.
+This is inside of a `Settings` wrapper object.

+### game

+A collection of settings that manipulate the game section of the EEPROM for the game this instance has been created for.
+This is inside of a `Settings` wrapper object.

+### to_json() method

+Converts the current instance of `SettingsWrapper` to a dictionary suitable for passing to `json.dumps`.
+This is provided as a convenience wrapper so that if you are implementing a web interface you don't have to serialize anything yourself.
+To unserialize a dictionary that you get from this method, call the `from_json` method on an instance of `SettingsManager`.

+## SettingsManager

+The `SettingsManager` class manages the ability to parse a 128-byte EEPROM file given a directory of settings definitions.
+It is responsible for identifying the correct files for patching given an EEPROM or ROM serial.
+It is also responsible for taking a modified list of settings and writing a new EEPROM file.

+### Default Constructor

+Takes a single string argument "directory" which points at the directory which contains settings definition files and returns an instance of the `SettingsManager` class.
+In this repository, that directory is `naomi/settings/definitions/`.
+Note that the settings definitions in this repository are not included in any packages by default.

+### files property

+An instance of `SettingsManager` has the "files" property, which returns a dictionary of recognized settings definitions in the directory supplied to the default constructor.
+The returned dictionary has keys representing the settings definition file, such as "system.settings" or "BBG0.settings".
+The values of the dictionary are fully qualified system paths to the file in question.

+### from_serial() method

+Takes a single bytes argument "serial" as retrieved from Naomi ROM header and uses that to construct a `SettingsWrapper` class representing the available settings for a game that has the serial number provided.
+This can be used when you want to edit settings for a game but do not have an EEPROM already created.
+This will read the definitions files and create a `SettingsWrapper` with default settings.
+This can be then passed to the `to_eeprom()` function to return a valid 128-byte EEPROM representing the default settings.

+### from_eeprom() method

+Takes a single bytes argument "data" as loaded from a valid 128-byte EEPROM file or as grabbed from the `data` property of an instance of `NaomiEEPRom` and constructs a `SettingsWrapper` class representing the available settings for a game that matches the serial number provided in the EEPROM file.
+This can be used when you want to edit the settings for a game and you already have the EEPROM file created.
+This will read the definitions file and parse out the current settings in the EEPROM and return a `SettingsWrapper` with those settings.
+This can then be modified and passed to the `to_eeprom()` function to return a valid 128-byte EEPROM representing the current settings.

+### from_json() method

+Takes a single dictionary argument "jsondict" and deserializes it to a `SettingsWrapper` instance.
+The dictionary argument can be retrieved by calling the `to_json()` method on an existing `SettingsWrapper` instance.
+This is provided specifically as a convenience method for code wishing to provide web editor interfaces.
+A recommended workflow is to create an instance of `SettingsManager`, request a `SettingsWrapper` by calling either `from_eeprom()` or `from_serial()` as appropriate, calling `to_json()` on the resulting `SettingsWrapper` class and then passing that to `json.dumps` to get valid JSON that can be sent to a JS frontend app.
+After the frontend app has manipulated the settings by modifying the current value of each setting, you can use `json.loads` to get back a dictionary that can be passed to this function to get a deserialized `SettingsWrapper` class.
+The deserialized `SettingsWrapper` instance can then be passed to the `to_eeprom()` function to return a valid 128-byte EEPROM representing the settings chosen by the JS frontend.

+### to_eeprom() method

+Given an instance of `SettingsWrapper` returned by either `from_serial()`, `from_eeprom()` or `from_json()`, calculates and returns a valid 128-byte EEPROM file that represents the settings.
+Use this when you are finished modifying system and game settings using code and wish to generate a valid EEPROM file that can be modified with `NaomiEEPRom`, placed in an emulator's data directory to load those settings or attached to a Naomi ROM using the `naomi.NaomiSettingsPatcher` class so that the settings are written when netbooting the rom on a Naomi system.